smpallen99/coherence/README.md

 It is recommended that the :confirmable option is used with :registerable to ensure a valid email address is captured.

+### Confirmable

+Requires a new account be conformed.
+During registration, a conformation token is generated and sent to the registering email.
+This link must be clicked before the user can sign-in.

+Provides `edit` action for the `/confirmations` route.

+The confirmation token expiry default of 5 days can be changed with the `:confirmation_token_expire_days` config entry.

 ### Recoverable